 Volunteer in St. Lucia, the West Indies and leave a legacy.
 As one of the world's most beautiful islands, with its crystal-blue bays, soft beaches, and mountain vistas, the island's poverty is hidden from the average tourist.
 Amidst this tropical paradise, children face life-limiting nutrition, health and education challenges.

 Over 30 percent of the island's people live in poverty.
-Recent global research shows that insufficient nutrition and persistent parasitic and diarrheal disease in developing countries like St. Lucia adversely impacts children's brain development, especially in the earliest years.
+Recent global research shows that insufficient nutrition and persistent parasitic and diarrhoeal disease in developing countries like St. Lucia adversely impacts children's brain development, especially in the earliest years.
 Generations are affected, resulting in entire populations who struggle to develop their human potential.

-Imagine contributing to a demonstration project raising the IQ of an entire country's children!
 No matter your background, your personal efforts will help improve this community's future, and perhaps the future of the entire planet.
 This opportunity enables you to contribute to a momentous - and literally - life-changing project.
 Volunteer in St. Lucia, become a sponsor, donate funds for materials, or support program efforts in additional ways to change the arc of children's lives forever.